sumerx47/Jenkins-pipeline-for-java-application/README.md

-# Setup CI/CD Pipeline using Jenkins for java application
+# Setup CI/CD Pipeline using Jenkins

 Install Jenkins, configure Docker as agent, set up cicd, deploy applications to k8s and much more.